Patch-Based Binary Segmentation

 print(f"\nSaved {len(predictions)} predictions to {save_dir}/")

-from fastMONAI.vision_metrics import (calculate_dsc, calculate_haus,
+from fastMONAI.vision_metrics import (calculate_dsc, calculate_surface_metrics,

 calculate_confusion_metrics,